mazurov/command-launcher-registry/docs/spec.md

 - **SC-C004**: Version compatibility checks prevent API mismatch errors.
 - **SC-C005**: Shell completion works in bash, zsh, and fish for all commands and flags.

+### OCI Storage Success Criteria

+- **SC-O001**: Operators can start the server with OCI storage using only `--storage-uri oci://<registry>/<repo>` and `--storage-token` (no additional configuration required).
+- **SC-O002**: All CRUD operations (registry, package, version) work identically with OCI storage as with file storage from the client's perspective.
+- **SC-O003**: Server can be restarted and all previously stored data is available from the OCI repository.
+- **SC-O004**: Push operations complete within 60 seconds for registry data up to 10MB under normal network conditions.
+- **SC-O005**: Error messages clearly indicate whether failures are due to authentication, network, or storage issues.
+- **SC-O006**: Storage backend code is structured to allow adding S3 support with minimal duplication.

 ---

 ## Assumptions